blomqvist/thesis/Report/report.md

 _Table 9_ shows the bitfield of command bit (_table 10_) and the hydraulic selector bit (_table 11_).
 It is up to the implementation in the ICH to determine if, for example, multiple functions can be requested simultaneous: speed and steer angle can be relevant to restrict at the same time.
 Some function combinations are moot; request and restrict uses the same field for the speed.

 Request power is not required on any of our prototypes.
-Due to wiring and other circumstances, we did not implement this.
+Due to wiring and other circumstances, this was not implemented.

 **PDOTx2:**